The 2026 shift: stop shipping “impressive,” start shipping accountable

 - "close_account"

-Practically, companies are converging on an AI platform + product pod model.
-The platform team provides shared primitives: tool registry, policy enforcement, tracing, eval harnesses, and model gateways.
-Product pods own domain logic, prompts, datasets, and UI flows.
-This prevents every team from rebuilding guardrails while still allowing domain-specific velocity.
-It also makes procurement sane: one gateway for multiple model vendors reduces lock-in and enables cost routing.
+In practice, many companies are converging on an AI platform + product pod setup.
+The platform team ships shared primitives: tool registry, model gateway, policy enforcement, trace collection, and eval harnesses.
+Product teams own domain prompts, datasets, UI confirmation flows, and the tool implementations for their domain.
+This prevents every team from rebuilding the same safety stack and keeps vendor switching possible.

 Table 2: Production readiness checklist for shipping an agentic workflow